semantic-flow/sflo/documentation/facet.filesystem.folder.md

 created: 1750659145476
 ---

-A mesh when stored in a filesystem is physically structured with mesh folders, which correspond to RDF resources and their [[concept.intramesh-identifier]]
+A mesh when stored in a filesystem is physically structured with mesh folders, which correspond to RDF resources and their [[concept.identifier.intramesh]]

-When a mesh gets published, the folders also correspond to [[concept.url]].
+When a mesh gets published, the folders also correspond to [[concept.identifier]].

-All folder-based resources should contain a [[resource.element.documentation-resource.resource-page]]
+All folder-based resources should contain a [[resource.node-component.documentation-resource.resource-page]]

 ## Types